Shenlong616/Shenlong616.github.io/_dev/content/posts/github/python-3-tricks-by-alexghergh.md

 author: "alexghergh"
 ---

-# Python 3 tricks

-Disclaimer: This list is meant as a comprehension of cool tips and tricks I found on the internet.
+**_Disclaimer:_** This list is meant as a comprehension of cool tips and tricks I found on the internet.
 If you would like to contribute, or notice any mistakes or typos, please contact me or upload a pull request.
 If you think any material here can be considered personal property let me know and I will take it down.

 ### 1. Looping over a range of numbers